brevzin/cpp_proposals/2280_unknown_reference/unknown-ref.md

 ## Wording

-We need to strike the [expr.const]{.sref}/5.12 rule that disallows using references-to-unknown during constant evaluation:
+We need to strike the [expr.const]{.sref}/5.12 rule that disallows using references-to-unknown during constant evaluation, and add a new rule to reject polymorphic objects on unknown objects and taking the address of an unknown reference:

 ::: bq
 [5]{.pnum} An expression `E` is a _core constant expression_ unless the evaluation of `E`, following the rules of the abstract machine ([intro.execution]), would evaluate one of the following:

 - [5.1]{.pnum} [...]
+- [5.5]{.pnum} an invocation of a virtual function for an object unless [the object's dynamic type is known and either]{.addu}
+    - [5.5.1]{.pnum} the object is usable in constant expressions or
+    - [5.5.2]{.pnum} its lifetime began within the evaluation of `E`;
 - [5.7]{.pnum} [...]
 - [5.8]{.pnum} an lvalue-to-rvalue conversion unless it is applied to
     - [5.8.1]{.pnum} a non-volatile glvalue that refers to an object that is usable in constant expressions, or